20+ Thyroid-friendly Snack Ideas

 When you’re altering the way you eat, having a few quick fuel choices is a good strategy for staying on track, and one of the best ways to set yourself up for success.

-Below, you’ll find a list of whole-food, nutrient-dense snack ideas in both on-the-fly and make-in-advance categories.
+In this blog post and episode of Thyroid-healthy Bites, you’ll find a list of whole-food, nutrient-dense snack ideas in both on-the-fly and make-in-advance categories.
 I've also included some of my favorite packaged snacks.
 Our nutritional needs are bio-individual and there is no one single thyroid-healthy diet, so choose the options that adhere to your unique dietary guidelines and goals.

 Before Snacking, Take this Quiz